chartjs/Chart.js/docs/general/performance.md

 ## Specify `min` and `max` for scales

 If you specify the `min` and `max`, the scale does not have to compute the range from the data.
+**Note:** If the data is sorted by an axis, then specifying min/max in that scale is actually worse for perfomance.

 ```javascript
 new Chart(ctx, {